AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 ---
-group: frontend-developer-guide
-title: How CSS and Less files are preprocessed and how to debug them
-functional_areas:
-  - Frontend
+title: CSS and LESS preprocessing | Commerce Frontend Development
+description:
 ---

-## What's in this topic
+# CSS and LESS preprocessing

 The topic describes how stylesheets are preprocessed and compiled to [CSS](https://glossary.magento.com/css) in the application.
 It provides the theoretical background a [frontend](https://glossary.magento.com/frontend) developer needs to debug stylesheets effectively.